Why to Buy Coverage on a Commercial Form

 An umbrella insurance policy is additional liability insurance coverage that goes beyond the limits of your liability insurance, providing an additional layer of coverage to those at risk of being sued.
 This means that you are required to hold an underlying (or primary) liability policy, the limits of which must be exhausted in the event of damages or a lawsuit before the umbrella coverage kicks in.

-Some agents unfamiliar with real estate investing may advise a client to add their rental property as an asset under their personal homeowner’s policy, and purchase a personal umbrella to extend the limit of coverage.
-Here are two reasons this is not a good idea:
+Some agents unfamiliar with real estate investing may advise a client to insure their rental property on a personal dwelling policy (which typically includes a $300,000 – $500,000 limit of liability), and purchase a personal umbrella to extend the limit of coverage over both their personal residence’s homeowner’s policy and dwelling policy to extend the liability limit.
+Here are several reasons this is not a good idea:

 - Many personal umbrella policies contain a “business pursuit” exclusion, which could exclude damages or lawsuits on a rental property because it produces income.